aws-controllers-k8s/community/docs/design/proposals/resource-reference/resource-reference.md

 ### High Level Overview

-* Introduce new construct in generator.yaml which will indicate to code-generator if a new spec field with type `AWSResourceReference` should be added to the custom resource definition.
+* Introduce new construct in generator.yaml which will indicate to code-generator if a new spec field with type `AWSResourceReferenceWrapper` or `AWSResourcesReferenceWrapper` should be added to the custom resource definition.

 * This new spec field will work as additional input for an existing spec field.
 Addition of the extra spec field keeps the backward compatibility with existing